 Imagine for a moment you are fighting a war for the country you love, putting your life and health on the line.
 When you come home victorious, you hope you have returned to a more democratic country, one that is more equal for all citizens.
 What do you think — did African Americans return home to a more welcoming America?

 Take a moment to think about the question from the beginning of the lesson with your teacher.

 More than 350,000 African American males fought in segregated units during WWI.
 Although they returned home hopeful, you will learn that they continued to face prejudice and discrimination.

 It's time to create a large web to organize the new information you will find in the sources that follow.

-- Start by drawing a circle in the center, and writing in the center "Effects of WWI."
-There are several good web-creation apps that work well for creating this type of idea map.
+- Start by drawing a circle in the center of your paper and writing in the center "Effects of WWI."

 - Read and watch the following resources:

 - Within your research findings, what information did you find to be the most surprising?